OriolFilter/highlight_notes/README.md

 - [ ] Improve GUI (but idc since it suits the function it was designed to)

-### In case someone want to share their configuration file (mainly for the highlighting), it can be added to the list of examples.
+### In case someone wants to share their configuration file (mainly for the highlighting), it can be added to the list of examples.

 ## Contact